ellysh/video-game-bots/ClickerBots/protection.md

     Sleep(1500)
 wend
 ```
-Let us assume that each letter represents some action of bot in game application window.
 Now you can launch Notepad and the `SimpleBot.au3` script.
 The script will start to type letters in the Notepad window in an infinite loop.
 This is a start point for our research of protection systems.
 Purpose of each example protection system is to detect the launched `SimpleBot.au3` script.
-These examples should distinguish legal user actions and simulated by a bot actions.
+These examples should distinguish legal user actions and actions simulated by a bot.

 ## Analysis of Actions

-There are several obvious regularities in the `SimpleBot.au3` script.
-Our protection system can analyze the performed actions and make conclusion about usage of a bot.
+The `SimpleBot.au3` script performs regular actions, which our protection system can analyze and conclude if it's bot or not.
 First regularity is time delays between the actions.
-User does not have a possibility to repeat his actions with very precise delays.
+Real users cannot repeat their actions at such a high precision delays.
 Protection algorithm can measure delays between the actions of one certain type.
 There is very high probability that the actions are simulated by a bot in case the delays between them are less than 100 milliseconds.
-Now we will implement protection algorithm, which is based on this time measurement.
+Now we will implement protection algorithm based on this time measurement.

 The protection system should solve two tasks: capture user's actions and analyze them.
 This is a code snippet to capture pressed keys:
 ```AutoIt